mb3152/balanced_citer/README.md

 (3) a .bib file that contains the citations you want to analyze.

 USAGE:
-python unbiasedciter.py -authors 'Maxwell Bertolero Danielle Bassett' -bibfile '/path/to/my/main.bib' -gender_key 'my_gender_key'
+python unbiasedciter.py -authors 'Maxwell Bertolero Danielle Bassett' -bibfile '/path/to/my/main.bib' -gender_key 'my_gender_key' -homedir '/you/where/you/keep/this_repo/'

 This will create:
 ![Image](https://raw.githubusercontent.com//mb3152/unbiasedciter/master/race_gender_citations.png?raw=true)